houseofsuns/pypi/README.md

   that complicated cases like e.g. '<8.7,>=6.4' are reduced to automatically representable variants ('<8.7' in the example case).

-In two cases a comment in square brackets is added to the description of a package to make aberrations in the processing pipeline transparent:
+In some cases a comment in square brackets is added to the description of a package to make aberrations in the processing pipeline transparent:
 * topver x.y: the best version is x.y but was not chosen (most likely due to no source distfile being available),
+* newver x.y: the newest version is x.y but was not chosen (most likely because this was a maintenance release for an older branch),
 * badver x.y: the version x.y is the official package version but failed to parse into a Gentoo-representable format.